Barclaycard: History

 Barclays launched Barclaycard on 29 June 1966, initially as a charge card, but following Bank of England agreement to the offering of revolving credit, it became the first credit card in the United Kingdom on 8 November 1967.
-It enjoyed the monopoly of the credit card market in the United Kingdom, until the introduction of the Access Card in October 1972.
+It enjoyed a monopoly of the credit card market in the United Kingdom until the introduction of the Access Card in October 1972.

 Barclays was not the first issuer of a credit card in the United Kingdom though; Diners Club and American Express launched their charge cards in 1962 and 1963 respectively.
 Barclaycard was originally a BankAmericard licensee, and became part of the Visa network on its formation in September 1976.

 In 2021, Barclaycard cut credit limits for over 100,000 customers, including customers who had never missed a payment.
 In some cases limits were cut by over 95%, resulting in "completely useless" credit limits.

+Products

+In the United Kingdom, Barclaycard offers a range of credit cards for personal and business customers.

 Acquisitions

 Providian

 In July 2003, Barclays took over Monument, the United Kingdom branch of the U.S. bank Providian, when it was sold off due to financial irregularities of its American parent company.
 Barclaycard sold the Monument business and premises to CompuCredit Holdings Corporation in April 2007.